top of page

 An extraordinary set of works populated by creatures of Dusti Bongé's imagination, known as Keyhole People.

-Simultaneously, her surrealist work shifted in both form and content toward compositions filled with human-like figures, which she referred to as Keyhole People.
-The latter appear to be morphed versions of the blind contour figures.
-They are highly abstracted, surrealist humanoid forms with exaggerated, often rather attenuated, proportions.
+Simultaneously, alongside these sketches her surrealist work shifted in both form and content toward compositions filled with human-like figures, which she referred to as Keyhole People.
+The latter appear to be morphed versions of the contour figures.
+They are highly abstracted, surrealist, humanoid forms with exaggerated, often rather attenuated, proportions.

-They are enigmatic creatures are identifiable as “people” by the placement of one or two “eyes” or keyholes.
-The figures are often placed together in small groups, sometimes in a beach-like scene with birds, fish or waves.
+The Keyhole People are exceedingly enigmatic creatures, identifiable as “people” by the placement of one or two “eyes” or keyholes in what could be construed as their "heads."
+The figures are often placed together in small groups, sometimes in a beach-like scene with birds, fish or waves, other times in more vague backgrounds marked by swaths of color or varying patterns.
 The signature “keyholes” appear like white voids in otherwise colorful figures.
+As surrealist motifs they are testament to Dusti Bongé's unique vision.

 © 2025 by Dusti Bongé Art Foundation.
 All rights reserved.